Kindle Your Inner Fire with Comforting Kichari

 Split mung bean and rice, cooked long and slow with ghee and digestive spices, kichari is the foundation of Ayurvedic nutrition.
 Balancing and fortifying, light and purifying, healing and nurturing, in many ways it’s the world’s original smart food.

 Heavy with macro and micro nutrients, light on the system and easy on digestion, kichari is served to the sick, elderly, overweight, and undernourished.
 It’s even ideal for post-operative recovery as it won’t divert energy from the healing process.
 Patients receiving Pancha Karma are often put on a kichari “mono-diet” because it so efficiently supports detoxification and rejuvenation.

 Along with its medicinal power, kichari is great comfort food.
-Kindling the inner fires, it is like a warm hug that embraces you on cold, rainy days.
+Kindling the inner fires, it is like a warm hug that embraces you.

 Since I didn’t grow up eating kichari, I am comfortable taking liberties.
 I used to follow guidelines regarding measurements, spices, proportions.
 By now, though, I have made it so regularly and in so many different ways that it has become entirely intuitive and completely personal.

 I invite you to make it personal and intuitive, too.
 Using this recipe as a guideline, make your kichari as an ode to your own creativity, comfort and care.

 Makes enough for 2